dmitry-goncharov/2020-02-otus-spring-goncharov/homework17/README.md

 - Used spring web with thymeleaf and actuator
 - Used H2 database
 - Scheme and data files are stored in resources
+- Dockerfile is stored in root of project

 ##### Authentication and authorization